Delegated Information Provision: Optimal Delegation

 We prove \Cref{thm:profitable_restriction} using a local perturbation argument at the full-delegation solution.
 Recall that the family of MIC experiments is a one-dimensional family parametrized by the atom $y$ in the top pooling interval (\Cref{cor:MIC_total_order}).
 Moreover, full delegation leads to the upper censorship experiment with $y=y^\ast$ and $s=t=x^\ast$.
 Denote by $U_D(y)$ the designer's value from choosing the double censorship experiment with $y$ as restriction.
 Due to \Cref{cor:MIC_total_order}, $y\geq y^\ast$.
 Hence, we consider the right-derivative of $U_D(y)$ and evaluate it at $y=y^\ast$.
 After simplifications, we obtain

 which is strictly positive since $u_{D}$ is strictly convex and $x^{\ast} < y^{\ast}$.

 To interpret this derivative, consider first the following hypothetical scenario: the designer is presented with a binary experiment with support $\lbrace x^{\ast}, y^{\ast}\rbrace$ and mean $\mu$, and can costlessly perturb the support subject to the mean constraint.
-The derivative \eqref{eq:perturbation_derivative_text} is precisely the change in the designer's when increasing $y^{\ast}$ marginally while holding $x^{\ast}$ fixed and adjusting the probability of the realization $y^{\ast}$ to satisfy the mean constraint.
+The derivative \eqref{eq:perturbation_derivative_text} equals (up to a multiplicative factor) the change in the designer's payoff when increasing $y^{\ast}$ marginally while holding $x^{\ast}$ fixed and adjusting the probability of the realization $y^{\ast}$ to satisfy the mean constraint.
 The term $u_{D}^{\prime}(y^{\ast})$ reflects the marginal increase in the value of the atom $y^{\ast}$, and the term $\frac{u_{D}(y^{\ast}) - u_{D}(x^{\ast})}{y^{\ast} - x^{\ast}}$ reflects the mass that is shifted from $y^{\ast}$ to $x^{\ast}$ to maintain the mean.
-The designer gains from this perturbation as increasing $y^{\ast}$ while fixing $x^{\ast}$ makes the binary experiment more informative.
+The designer gains from this perturbation because an increase in $y^{\ast}$ while holding $x^{\ast}$ fixed makes the binary experiment more informative.

-In our actual model, the designer cannot freely pick the experiment but must additionally satisfy incentive-compatibility.
+In our actual model, the designer cannot freely pick the experiment but must additionally satisfy incentive compatibility.
 To achieve this, the designer introduces the double censorship thresholds $s$ and $t$.
-Since the states in the interval $[s, x^{\ast}]$ are now pooled rather than being revealed as in the full-delegation outcome, there is a cost to the perturbation.
-Importantly, this cost is of second order since the lower threshold $s$ for a given small perturbation remains close to $x^{\ast}$ and, hence, is an order of magnitude smaller than $y^{\ast} - x^{\ast}$ for small perturbations.
+Since the states in the interval $[s, t]$ are now pooled to $x$, there is a cost to the perturbation.
+Importantly though, we show that this cost is of second order.
+Intuitively, the thresholds $s$ and $t$ remain close to $x^{\ast}$ for any small perturbation, and hence, are an order of magnitude smaller than $y^{\ast} - x^{\ast}$.
 Formally, this cost is

-reflecting the informational loss from pooling states to $x^{\ast}$ instead of revealing them.
-For $s$ close to $x^{\ast}$, this integral is an order of magnitude smaller than the gain reflected in \eqref{eq:perturbation_derivative_text}.
+reflecting the informational loss from pooling states to $x$ instead of revealing them.
+For $s$ and $t$ close to $x^{\ast}$, this integral is an order of magnitude smaller than the gain reflected in \eqref{eq:perturbation_derivative_text}.

 \begin{remark} There exists a solution to the designer's problem, and it is attained by an incentive-compatible double censorship experiment.
 Viewed as a best reply to itself, this experiment is a fictitious prior with two atoms. \Cref{thm:profitable_restriction} does not apply to this fictitious prior since the theorem assumes an absolutely continuous prior. \end{remark}